Welcome to my website !

 Detailing – Once the major shapes are created, I add the various details that compose the aircraft: panel lines, rivets, screws, fairings, various bits of equipment, etc. Once this is done, I now have the template from which I will create the final illustrations.

-Colouring – The “fun part”, which often turns into the “hard part”.
+Coloring – The “fun part”, which often turns into the “hard part”.
 Interpreting black and white photos is often difficult and in some cases nearly impossible.
 Nevertheless, this is where the aircraft begins to assume an identity rather than being some anonymous grey shape.